 There might be some other things that might help you to sell your product to corporations.
 But these are usually not very tangible and won't get past most CFOs.

 So always, always look at the real incentives.
 Not just the good incentives..

 # WHY WILL PEOPLE USE YOUR APP OVER AND OVER AGAIN?

 You need to come up with something that makes your users come back over and over again.
 That makes them want to use your app over and over again.

-Nir Eyal called this a hook in his book Hooked: How to build habit forming products.
+Nir Eyal called this a hook in his book called Hooked.

 I highly recommend reading this book if you want to understand more about the success behind companies, such as Facebook, Twitter and the likes and how they were able to build habit forming products.